eduardosaraujo1/minha-saude-frontend/docs/test_guidelines.md

 ### Important Rules

-1. Always test business logic
+1. Always ask "what does the caller of this method expect to happen?"
 2. Modularize tests, aim for each test function testing a single functionality of your unit
 3. Use models and mocks provided in the [testing](/testing/) folder.
 4. Only check for function calls between layers (i.e. viewModels -> action or viewModels -> repository).
 This is the equivalent of asserting an HTTP request was made.
-5. Name tests as briefly as you can, use `given, when, then` when asserting what the test should do but always presume the test name starts with `it...`
+5. Name tests as briefly as you can, use `given, when, then` when deciding what the test should do but always presume the test name starts with `it...`

 ## Test Scope